BD2KGenomics/protect/MANUAL.md

 ProTECT is implemented in the [Toil](https://github.com/BD2KGenomics/toil.git) framework and fully runs the workflow described in [protect/Flowchart.txt]( https://github.com/BD2KGenomics/protect/blob/master/Flowchart.txt).
+*Create an Overview section that lists the inputs, outputs, and the programs run (see e.g. https://github.com/BD2KGenomics/toil-scripts/tree/master/src/toil_scripts/rnaseq_cgl/README.md).
+Then point to the flow chart for details*

 #Installation

-ProTECT requires Toil and we recommend installing ProTECT and it's requirements in a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
+ProTECT requires Toil and we recommend installing ProTECT and its requirements in a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 ###Method 1 - Using PIP (recommended)